Dreierles: History

 The earliest record for this game dates to 1917 when, as Dreierle, it is mentioned in a poem in a Baden trade journal alongside Skat and Jassen.
 And during the Second World War, a tribute to a 75-year old railwayman says that, although he's having to look after the farms of his two sons who have gone to war, he is still able to enjoy his favourite pastime, Dreierlespiel.

 A 1951 article that assumes Dreierles is a simplified 20th-century variant of Cego and confirms that it was played in the 1920s.
 However, Michael Dummett pointed out that Dreierles almost certainly pre-dates Cego and that the latter was derived from the former.
 This explains the popular but misleading story that Cego was Spanish and brought home sometime after 1812 by Baden soldiers fighting for Napoleon in Spain.
 Martin and McLeod believe it is almost certain that, in fact, Cego was created from Dreierles when a major modification in the use of the blind was imported from a Spanish version of Ombre called Cascarela, and that this accounts for the story that Cego was brought to Baden by Napoleonic soldiers after 1812.
 This is also consistent with the fact that, if one strips out features that appear to have been borrowed from Skat, the rules of Dreierles are very close to the earliest known ones for Tapp Tarock, hitherto considered the progenitor of all 54-card Tarock games.
 Dreierles could therefore have been common in Baden before 1812 and may even be the direct ancestor of Tapp Tarock itself.

 Distribution

 Baden is the only region of Germany where Tarock games are still played today.
 Dreierles is the less common of the two games played here, however, in central Baden around Rastatt, Cego cards are only used for playing Dreierles, while Cego itself is played in south Baden, south of the River Acher.
-In recent years, Dreierles tournaments have been held in Bühlertal, Iffezheim, Steinmauern, and Ottersdorf, all in the county of Rastatt, as well as in Achern in the county of Ortenau.
+In recent years, Dreierles tournaments have been held in Bühlertal, Iffezheim, Steinmauern, and Ottersdorf, all in the district of Rastatt, as well as in Achern in the district of Ortenau.
 The game is also known in Malsch near Karlsruhe and east of Rastatt.